Indian Forest Service: A historical timeline

 The focus of training shifted again.
 The training of IFS Probationers held at Universities of Oxford, Cambridge, and Edinburgh, focusing on forestry science, policy, and administration.

-- Establishment of Forest Research Institute at Dehradun as the training centre for IFS Probationers
+Establishment of the Forest Research Institute at Dehradun as the training centre for IFS Probationers

-- This marked the beginning of a comprehensive training program within India itself, providing a holistic education in forestry practices.
+This marked the beginning of a comprehensive training programme within India itself, providing a holistic education in forestry practices.